Maintaining a healthy diet during pregnancy is very important.

 Therefore, one serving of dried fruit can provide a large percentage of the recommended intake of many vitamins and minerals, including folate, iron and potassium.

 Prunes are rich in fiber, potassium, vitamin K and sorbitol.
-They are natural laxatives, and may be very helpful in relieving constipation.
+They’re natural laxatives and may be very helpful in relieving constipation.

 However, dried fruit also contains high amounts of natural sugar.
 Make sure to avoid the candied varieties, which contain even more sugar.

-Although dried fruit may help increase calorie and nutrient intake, it is generally not recommended to consume more than one serving at a time.
+Although dried fruit may help increase calorie and nutrient intake, it’s generally not recommended to consume more than one serving at a time.

-Bottom Line: Dried fruit may be highly beneficial for pregnant women, since they are small and nutrient-dense.
-Just make sure to limit your portions and avoid the candied varieties.
+Summary Dried fruit may be highly beneficial for pregnant women since they are small and nutrient-dense.
+Just make sure to limit your portions and avoid candied varieties, to prevent excess sugar intake.

-During pregnancy, blood volume increases by up to 1.5 liters.
-Therefore, it is important to stay properly hydrated (60).
+During pregnancy, blood volume increases by up to 1.5 liters or about 50 ounces.
+Therefore, it’s important to stay properly hydrated (60).

-General guidelines recommend drinking about 2 liters of water per day, but the amount you really need varies by individual.
+General guidelines recommend drinking about 68 ounces or 2 liters of water per day, but the amount you really need varies by individual.

-As an estimate, you should be drinking about 1–2 liters each day.
+As an estimate, you should be drinking about 34–68 ounces (1–2 liters) each day.
 Just keep in mind that you also get water from other foods and beverages, such as fruit, vegetables, coffee and tea.

-Bottom Line: Drinking water is important because of the increased blood volume during pregnancy.
+Summary Drinking water is important as your blood volume increases during pregnancy.
 Adequate hydration may also help prevent constipation and urinary tract infections.

 What you eat during pregnancy affects your energy and well-being.